The Only 5-Month Milestones That Matter

 Red Flags: At 5 months, it’s important to tell your pediatrician if your baby seems listless or floppy.
 You’ll also want to note if your baby’s movements seem overly jerky, or if they appear to prefer one side of their body to the other.
 An inability to uncurl their legs or press down when their feet are placed on a flat surface may also be a concern.

-What You Shouldn’t Stress About: At 5 months some babies have the knack for rolling over.
-If that’s not your kid, don’t worry about it.
+What You Shouldn’t Stress About: If your baby is not rolling over at 5 months, don’t worry about it.
 Here’s a fun fact: In some cultures babies are never given the opportunity to roll over, at all, in the first year of their life.
 And yet they figure out how to get around just fine.
 If your baby is moving, appears strong and seems happy then there’s no need for angst.

 5-Month Milestone #3: Baby Gets Grabby